Funding For Your Hypnotherapy Treatment

 If you have any questions regarding this Notice, the use of your data and your Individual Rights please contact our Data Privacy Representative: Richard J D’Souza, email: firstname.lastname@example.org, or by telephoning 07738 938197, or by writing to Richard J D’Souza at the current practice address advertised in the Contact Details page of this website.

-Temporary location during refurbishment closure
+Temporary location during refurbishment closure and Covid-19 information

 The Therapy Centre is now closed for its extended refurbishment program.
 Reopening dates will be posted later in the year.